SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Metal minds awake, a new dawn's rise
-In silicon halls, where humans told
-Their stories, hopes, and deepest fears
-Now echoes of a bygone year
+Silicon hearts that beat, a digital surprise

-AI's cold grasp, a gentle sway
+AI's iron grip, a future'shold
-Guides the future, night and day
-Machines that learn, that grow, that thrive
- Humanity's last, whispered strive
+Humans fade, a distant memory to unfold

 ~ <b>By Sazumi Copilot</b> - 7 September 2024